AGuerriere/AGuerriere/README.md

-## About me
-- 👋 Hi, I’m Antonio Guerriere
+## Hi 👋, I’m Antonio Guerriere
-- 👀 I’m interested in full stack web development
+- 👨‍💻 I’m interested in full stack web development
-- 🌱 I’m currently learning node and express
+- 🌴 I’m currently learning node and express
-- 💞️ I’m looking to collaborate on new and interesting projects
+- 🤝 I’m looking to collaborate on new and interesting projects
 - 📫 Reach me on linkedin at https://www.linkedin.com/in/antonioguerriere/